Rdslatez/Python-Challenge/README.md

-# Homework 3
+# Python Challenge

-# Files for the homework in the folders and names as requested
+# This challenge was done to show basic python skills, including reading in a CSV, and making calculations based on it's contents.